Judith Krantz: Magazines

-The following year, Krantz returned to New York City, where she embarked on a career in magazine journalism.
+The following year, Krantz returned to New York City, where began a career in magazine journalism.
 She worked in the fiction department at Good Housekeeping before being promoted to fashion editor and having the opportunity to write several articles for the magazine.

 In 1953 Krantz attended a Fourth of July party hosted by her high school friend, Barbara Walters.
-There she met her future husband, the future film and television producer Steve Krantz.
+There she met the future film and television producer Steve Krantz.
 The two were married the following year, on February 19, 1954.
 Three years later, she gave birth to their first son, and she gave up her full-time job, choosing instead to write part-time from home.
 She wrote many freelance articles for Maclean's, McCall's, Ladies' Home Journal, and Cosmopolitan.
 Her best-known article was "The Myth of the Multiple Orgasm", which was published in Cosmopolitan.
 Her magazine career gave Krantz an opportunity to interview many prominent women.